MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 For example, the Sales Manager needs to know how operations will be affected, such as *Can employees still work over the weekend, if needed?*

-**End Users** — These are your bread-and-butter employees.
+**Users** — These are your bread-and-butter employees.
 They need to know when changes are taking place and who to go to with questions or issues.

 Key questions to address: